Read Attributes from peer

 The Sender can use a ReadAttributeRequestItem to create a RelationshipAttribute in the context of a Relationship between itself and the Recipient if it wants the RelationshipAttributeValue to be set by the Recipient.
 Even if it seems misleading to use a ReadAttributeRequestItem to create a RelationshipAttribute, this terminology makes sense insofar as the RelationshipAttributeValue should be read from the Recipient in order to be able to create it.

-Note that the Sender cannot explicitly specify the Recipient’s Address as the value for the owner
+Note that the Sender cannot explicitly specify the Recipient’s address as the value for the owner

-property of the RelationshipAttributeQuery because the Address does not have to be known beforehand.
+property of the RelationshipAttributeQuery because the address does not have to be known beforehand.
 This is the case if the Request is sent via a RelationshipTemplate and not via a Message.
 Therefore, an empty string must be specified as the owner

 instead if the Sender wants the RelationshipAttribute to be owned by the Recipient.
 If the Sender is interested in a RelationshipAttribute that the Recipient has in the context of a Relationship with a third party, a ThirdPartyRelationshipAttributeQuery can be used.
 In addition, it is also permitted to specify an IQLQuery for the query